JonathanSchwob/vanquish/README.md

 # vanquish

-sts style card game using react-typescript-vite-tailwind
+Slay the Spire style card game using React, Tailwind, Vite, & Typescript

 to run: